 The board is made up by volunteering students, who take on key positions for running the club.
 All regular club members can run for the different positions, but need to be selected through a positive vote.
-The board is formally constituted anew every year by our members at the annual member's convention, but the board may also vote to fill up/change separate positions during the year.
+The board is formally constituted anew every year by voting at the annual member's convention, but it's also possible to fill up/change separate positions during the year (also done by voting).
 Although OSI Tennis operates as a separate tennis club on its own, we are formally a sub-division of OSI (Oslostudentenes idrettsklubb) as a whole.
 This means that some crucial decisions need to be done in cooperation with the main board of OSI, which is our governing component.

 About the Different Positions